greg-raven/Uncommon-Sense/_posts/2021-04-26-law-above-democracy.md

 layout: post
 categories:
     - democracy
-author: 'U. S. Supreme Court'
+tag: 'U. S. Supreme Court'
 ---

 Constitutional rights may not be infringed simply because the majority of the people choose that they be.